isoftstone-data-intelligence-ai/efflux-frontend/docs/docs/zh/index.md

 * a generative UI tool designed to help developers code UI components as simple as describing ideas.
 See [Generate Code](generate-code.md) for more details.

-* an out-of-box MCP (Model Context Protocol) host to unlock the capabilities of connected MCP servers and loaded tools, enabling wider data access for large language models with standardized contexts.
+* an out-of-box MCP (Model Context Protocol) host to unlock the database interaction and business intelligence capabilities, by enabling wider data access and providing standardized context and tools to your LLMs.
 See [Work with MCP](work-with-mcp.md) for more details.

 ## ✨Core Features